 - Go to the Start menu, and launch Steam.

 - Start SteamVR by clicking the VR button.

-- Click the dropdown arrow > go to Settings > Developer.
+- Click the dropdown arrow, go to Settings, and select Developer.

-- Make sure that Direct Mode is enabled > restart your PC.
+- Make sure that Direct Mode is enabled, and restart your PC.

-- Unplug all cables from your PC > launch Steam.
+- Unplug all cables from your PC, and launch Steam.

-- Open SteamVR > go to Settings > Developer.
+- Open SteamVR, go to Settings, and select Developer.

-- Click Remove all SteamVR USB Devices > Yes > Continue.
+- Click on Remove all SteamVR USB Devices.